Did you know that:

 How to withdraw money from a 2nd pillar pension fund

 - You can withdraw the assets accumulated in a pension fund when you reach the pension age established by law or acquire the right to an early pension.

-- Pensions can be paid out in a one-time lump sum, in periodic instalments, or by acquiring a pension annuity from a life insurance company.
-Starting in 2020, new pension disbursement procedures will take effect, offering the choice of a standard or deferred annuity, with SODRA as the payer in both cases.
+- Until 2020, pensions can be paid out in a one-time lump sum, in periodic instalments, or by acquiring a pension annuity from a life insurance company.

-- Based on the currently valid table for base pension annuity size, which follows rules established by the Bank of Lithuania, there is an obligation to acquire a pension annuity for a man of pension age (63 years and 8 months) when the accumulated sum is 16,524 euros, and for a woman of pension age (62 years and 4 months) when sum is 17,107 euros.
-More information about pension disbursements prior to 2020 is available here.
+- Based on the currently valid table for base pension annuity size, which follows rules established by the Bank of Lithuania, there is an obligation to acquire a pension annuity for a man of pension age (63 years and 10 months) when the accumulated sum is 18,355 euros, and for a woman of pension age (62 years and 8 months) when sum is 18,969 euros.

 - If less than 3,000 euros is accumulated, a lump-sum payout shall be made.